getsynq/synq-dbt-airflow/README.md

 ![Synq variable token](doc/img/synq_variable.jpg)

 Secondly, set the token as environment variable for the pods.
 This will only be needed until the dbt airflow plugin releases a new version.
+Currently the DbtOperator is not passing trough the environment variables like `SYNQ_TOKEN`

 Edit [the Helm values.yml file](values.yml) and update the token.
 Then upgrade the airflow release.